SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Implementation

-We collect the training data necessary for the model by profiling different optimization configurations on the machines listed below.
-We also use the same machines for evaluation. \begin{itemize}[noitemsep, nolistsep] \item CPU - Intel Xeon Gold 6348: (L2 cache 1.28MB, LLC 86MB), RAM 1TB, No GPU \item GPU - A100 GPU: (8GB), Intel Xeon Platinum 8358, RAM 256GB \end{itemize}

-We use both machines to collect training data for the evaluation of the DGL execution system but focused on CPU for the optimized execution (OPT) system.
-We source the input graphs from the SuiteSparse matrix collection.
-Here, we choose all undirected graphs ranging from 10 million to 25 million non-zero values.
-Considering the DGL execution, we varied different input and output embedding sizes, and primitive compositions to obtain approximately 625 and 250 data points for each machine.
-For OPT, in addition to the parameters varied previously we also considered different tiling configurations and reordering.
-This led to approximately 38,000 and 19,000 data points collected for GCN and GAT respectively on CPU.
+We collect the training data for the cost models by profiling different matrix primitives on the machines listed below. \begin{itemize}[noitemsep, nolistsep,leftmargin=15pt] \item CPU - Intel Xeon Gold $6348$, RAM $1$TB, No GPU \item GPU - A100 GPU, Intel Xeon Platinum $8358$, RAM $256$GB \end{itemize} We source the input graphs to train the model from the SuiteSparse matrix collection.
+Here, we chose a set of undirected graphs ranging from $1$ million to $100$ million non-zero values, which we further varied using sampling.
+We gathered approximately $700$ to $8000$ data points for each matrix primitive using this method and by varying the input and output embedding sizes from $32$ to $2048$.

-After obtaining all the necessary data, we train the XGBoost model using the $gpu\_hist$ tree method, $dart$ booster, $rank:pairwise$ objective.
-This choice is common for the models of both systems.
-For the DGL models we used $300$ estimators and $0.001$ learning rate, and for the OPT models, we used $410$ estimators and $0.05$ learning rate.
-In particular for the DGL models we combined the data for both machines to create a model that is common for all machines due to the low amount of data points.
-We differentiate each machine by passing additional parameters such as machine architecture type, LLC size, etc, to the model.